brentp/bwa-meth/README.md

 bwa-meth
 ========

-Fast and accurante alignment of BS-Seq reads.
+Fast and accurate alignment of BS-Seq reads.

 ## NOTE!!!